D-side/digital-garden/_notes/Household.md

 * Cheat sheets (e. g. clothing symbols on the washing machine)
 * NFC stickers
 * Adhesive whiteboard film _[[TODO]] (I've yet to actually apply it)_
+* Use a mindset of making it understandable to somebody else; because after long enough you **will** be somebody else
+  * "The next guy to take over could be **you**.
+Two years older.
+Or two days older and you've forgotten what's going on" — ["Types are like the Weather, Type Systems are like Weathermen" by Matthias Felleisen](https://www.youtube.com/watch?v=XTl7Jn_kmio); while he was talking about software, the meaning isn't limited to it.

 ## Kitchen